Lumbago With Sciatica: Treating The Pain

 This condition can often be caused by repetitive tasks, such as sitting at a computer, lifting something heavy, or driving for long periods.

-I’m sorry to hear that you’ing through this, but many different things can cause sciatica.
+I’m sorry you’re going through this.
+Many things can cause sciatica.
 You might try using an exercise ball or a foam roller to loosen up your back and shoulders.

 Sciatica is excruciating and debilitating, so you should see a doctor right away if you suspect that you have it.
-However, if you want to treat it yourself, you can find natural remedies that can help.
+However, if you want to treat it yourself, you can find natural remedies to help.

 You can use essential oils, cold therapy, and specific exercises.
 Also, you can get a physical therapist to do some activities for you.

-To get rid of sciatica permanently, you need to start a healthy lifestyle.
-This includes eating a protein-rich diet, drinking plenty of water, and getting regular exercise.
+It would help if you started a healthy lifestyle to get rid of sciatica permanently.
+This includes eating a protein-rich diet, drinking plenty of water, and exercising regularly.

 Exercise for sciatica